bossanova808/kodi.ozweather.2nd.screen/README.md

 (PRs will certainly be looked at but if you're going to add something you think might be generally useful perhaps open an issue here for initial discussion).

-To get going for local development/tweaking for your particular need, all you need to do is:
+To get going for local development/tweaking for your particular need, all you really need to do is:

 `npm install` (or 'npm update' if you want to update dependencies)